Last Updated on 22/02/2019 by Patryk Bandurski

 Simple accounts’ filter

-It is time to add some basic filters.
-We need to add queryParamters section under our resource like in line 19.
-As with type definition we need to define what parameters are available like name, type and if it is mandatory or not.
+a section under our resource like in line 19.
+As with type definition, we need to define what parameters are available like name, type, and if it is mandatory or not.

 Getting specific resource

-The last operation but not least is getting account by login.
-We have basic get /accounts (defined in line 17, 18).
-Next we need to define a placeholder for login.
-In order to do it we enclose placeholder with curly brackets like in line 20.
-The reason why we used placeholder is fact that this part of URI will change.
-After that line, we perform similar steps as with get /accounts.
-We define possible body’s types like json or xml.
-Line 26 show that service will return single account by specifying type to be account.
+The last operation but not least is getting an account by the login.
+We have basic get /accounts (defined in lines 17, 18).
+Next, we need to define a placeholder for login.
+In order to do it, we enclose a placeholder with curly brackets like in line 20.
+The reason why we used a placeholder is fact that this part of URI will change.
+After that line, we perform similar steps as with GET /accounts

 /accounts: get: ... /{login}: get: responses: 200: body: application/json: type: account application/xml: type: account